by Christopher Talbot

 Who are we?
 Who are you?
 Who am I?
 These questions of identity rank among Leroy Forlines’ “inescapable questions of life.”[1]
 As Forlines notes, this inquiry of identity is not a question of mere curiosity, but one by which our entire being cries out for, seeking an answer.[2]

 Understanding who we are, both in body and soul, is tantamount to understanding our purpose and perception in and of the world.
-As we see the rise of various secular ideologies, we may do to also ask the question of “what are we?”
+As we see the rise of various secular ideologies, we may also ask the question of “what are we?”
 Much of the foundation of our lives and our practice is dependent on how we understand who and what we are, in substance, function, and purpose.
 Matthew Lee Anderson is right in noting, “What the body is shapes what the body does.”[3]
 The nature and substance of the human person, whether body and/or soul, directs how the person behaves.

 The Bible does not leave us without an answer in this area.
-C. S. Lewis ever so clearly wrote in Mere Christianity: “Christianity is almost the only one of the great religions which thoroughly approves of the body—which believes that matter is good, that God Himself once took on a human body, that some kind of body is going to be given to us even in Heaven and is going to be an essential part of our happiness, our beauty, and our energy.”[4]
+C. S. Lewis wrote so clearly in Mere Christianity: “Christianity is almost the only one of the great religions which thoroughly approves of the body—which believes that matter is good, that God Himself once took on a human body, that some kind of body is going to be given to us even in Heaven and is going to be an essential part of our happiness, our beauty, and our energy.”[4]
 We not only have an answer to the question of who and what we are, but an answer that is both unique and essential to our faith.

 As we begin to think about what we are as humans, I would like to begin by offering a tentative definition of mankind that may be helpful as we work our way through these ideas.
 For the purpose of this presentation, I will define man as: